raulceuve/x-4x4-grid-post-maker/README.md

 - **Optional square crop mode** — fixes ugly timeline previews on tall images
 - Saves the 4 parts **right next to your original file**
 - Shows exact upload order (1→2→3→4)
+- It's RECOMMENDED that you use a portrait image, with dimensions like 500x300 or variations that use the same ratio.
+You can get creative here.
 ### 🚀 Installation (30 seconds)

 1. Make sure you have **Python 3.8+**